PeterHristov/psus/README.md

 		[~,sOut(i,1)] = psus(func,d,t_star,N,p0,outD,inpD);
 		disp(iter(i))
 	end

-This block runs PSuS for progressively finer quality approximations (`iter` from `2` to `1000`) to demonstrate the fact that PSuS generalises SuS.

 ### Contributions
 The main contribution you can make to this effort is to use it with probabilistic computer models and get back to me at p[dotty]hristov[at]liv[dotter]ac[dotted]uk